brainhackorg/brainhack_cloud/content/en/docs/docker.md

 You can either install the original "Docker" or a drop-in replacement called "Podman"

 ## Installing Docker
-Docker is not installed by default on Oracle Linux.
+Docker is not installed by default on Oracle Linux and these steps will install and start Docker:

 ```
 sudo dnf install dnf-utils zip unzip